Codecademy/docs/README.md

 ## What is Docs?

-[Docs](https://www.codecademy.com/resources/docs) is a free, easily accessible reference for coding terms and concepts, available to developers all over the world.
-If you forget what JavaScript hoisting is, we want you to be able to look up "JS hoisting" on any search engine, click a Doc entry, and have an answer in seconds.
+[Docs](https://www.codecademy.com/resources/docs) is a free, easily accessible reference for coding terms and concepts available to developers all over the world.
+If you forget what JavaScript hoisting is we want you to be able to look up "JS hoisting" on any search engine, click a Doc entry, and have an answer in seconds.

 ## What stage of development are we in right now?

 Docs is live with over 1000 high-quality entries.
-Now that the MVP is out, our goal is to transition some ownership of Docs content to the Codecademy community, since maintaining a resource of this type at-scale is only possible if it's open-contribution.
+Now that the MVP is out our goal is to transition some ownership of Docs content to the Codecademy community, since maintaining a resource of this type at-scale is only possible if it's open-contribution.
 That means we need your help, whether it's contributing, reviewing, or evangelizing!

 ### 📝 Content Team